zhixiaozhang/python-dignostics/README.md

 If the analysis domain is large, subrountine diag_row is recommended to be used with proper parallelization.

+Code is modified from AFWA module in WRF model

 # Contact

 zhixiao.zhang@utah.edu, 2021/09/21